“Are you a physical being “trying” to have a spiritual experience? Or, are you universal spiritual energy having an earthly physical experience?

 All these things are your ego’s way of entertaining itself.

 It turns into a neurotic pursuit to become someone or something other than who you are.
 It’s a preoccupation with not accepting or being yourself.
-You end up trying to maintain self-consciousness through a system or series of techniques or conforming to a spiritual “system.”
-For example, if you wanted to become a great artist, a painter or a musician, you would seek out a master teacher.
+You end up “trying” to maintain self-consciousness through a system or series of techniques or conforming to a spiritual “system.”
+By the way, “trying” will never be enough.
+For example, if you wanted to become a great artist, a painter, or a musician, you would seek out a master teacher.
 However, your goal would not be to become a clone of your teacher but to gain insight into the experience that the teacher provided.

 There is no need to struggle in order to prove your existence is worthwhile.
 In fact, it is in the absence of struggling in your life when you will discover yourself.”